-We benefit from strong links with many others including our Local Partnership of Schools and our local Berwick and wider communities which includes many individuals who further support and enhance the work of our school.
-The high quality of this work has been recognised by a number of national awards and our most recent Ofsted inspection commented that 'staff are tender and patient.
-They find ways to understand pupils.
-They unlock pupil's potential' and that 'pupils development, well-being and happiness are at the centre of everything that happens at The Grove Special School.'
-Judging us an "outstanding" school for the care and education provided for all pupils who attend the school.
+We benefit from strong links with many others including our Local Partnership of Schools, two Teaching Alliances, Northumberland Special School Association, Berwick Early Help Assessment and Integrated Team, our local National Health Service and our local Berwick and wider communities which includes many individuals who further support and enhance the work of our school.
+The high quality of this work has been recognised by a number of national awards and our most recent Ofsted inspection commented that 'the quality of relationships in school is exceptional' and that 'carefully crafted learning takes place for each pupil providing a wealth of learning experiences', judging us an "outstanding" school for the care and education provided for all pupils who attend the school.